ESRL Global Systems Division

 The GSD Daily Weather Briefing

-For all those people who would like an overview of the current weather patterns locally and across the nation, plus a forecast for the rest of the day to a few days out, the Global Systems Division (GSD) of NOAA's ESRL has a 30-minute weather briefing daily, starting at 11:00am, in Room 3C405 (GSD Forecast Center) of the David Skaggs Research Center.
-Everyone is welcome to attend.
+For all those people who would like an overview of the current weather patterns locally and across the nation, plus a forecast for the rest of the day to a few days out, the Global Systems Division (GSD) of NOAA's ESRL has a 30-minute weather briefing many days starting at 11:00am, in Room 3C405 (GSD Forecast Center) of the David Skaggs Research Center.
+All are welcome to attend.
 Please see ESRL's Visitor Information page for directions and security requirements.

 The weather briefings were started as part of GSD's Advanced Weather Interactive Processing System (AWIPS) workstation development efforts for the National Weather Service, and before that, the workstation development efforts of the former Forecast Systems Laboratory (FSL) and Program for Regional Observing and Forecasting Services (PROFS).
 In addition to an interesting overview of the weather for attendees, the briefing's purpose is twofold: